University of Canterbury

 provided to participants.

-Program Cost: Tuition and fees will be paid directly to GlobaLinks Learning Abroad, and a single course fee of $50 will be paid to MSU.
-For updated program fees and more information about what the program fee includes click on the “Fees” link on the left-hand side of the program’s home page.
-Program dates can be found by selecting the “Dates” link.
+Program Cost: Tuition and fees will be paid directly to ISA, and a single course fee of $50 will be paid to MSU.
+For updated program fees and more information about what the program fee includes click on the payment link on the left-hand side of the program’s home page.

 Areas of Study: Study abroad students can select a wide range of courses from the faculties of Arts, Business and Economics, Engineering, Science, and Law.
 Highlights include courses in Antarctic Studies, Astronomy Studies, Maori Language and Culture, and a wide range of courses in New Zealand history, literature, and politics, as well as courses in Biological and Geological Sciences.